semantalytics/BLAKE3jni/README.md

   public byte[] getOutput(int outputLength) throws InvalidNativeOutput

   //resource handling
-  public boolean isValid() //verifies the resource hasnt been closed public void close() //close resource and frees up memory in c.
+  public void close() //close resource and frees up memory in c. public boolean isValid() //returns true if the resource for this instance hasnt been closed

 ```

 ## Building from scratch